Construction at the Council House

 What is “de-thatching?”
 De-thatching is the process of removing the many layers of palm fronds that cover the wooden frame of the Council House and act as shingles.
-Palm fronds are bio-degradable and break down over time so periodically need to be replaced.
-If left on too long the supporting structure can break down too.
+Palm fronds are bio-degradable and periodically need to be replaced.
+If left on too long, old fronds act like a sponge for moisture and can compromise the supporting structure underneath.

-What about the re-thatching?
+What are the plans to re-thatch the Council House?
 We plan to re-thatch the Council House with natural-looking synthetic thatch when funding is secured.
 This type of thatch is much more wind and fire resistant, and is longer lasting than natural thatch.
-It is what is installed on our reconstructed Franciscan Church.
-Be sure to check out our website or social media for updates to our progress!
+It is what is installed on our reconstructed Franciscan Church across the plaza.

 You can still explore this impressive Apalachee structure virtually in the links below!

 Short video showing exterior and interior views of the Council House prior to de-thatching